JulianGroshaupt/.dotfiles/README.md

 ## oh-my-zsh custom folder

 * everything inside the ```oh-my-zsh/custom``` folder of this repository will be linked to the custom folder inside your oh-my-zsh installation (````$HOME/.oh-my-zsh/custom````)
+* you need to remove the symbolic link to update oh-my-zsh

 ## sources